 - Achieve personal growth and learn more about themselves

-- Gain a better understanding of other cultures and develop a greater appreciation for diversity
+- Gain a better understanding of other people and cultures and develop a greater appreciation for diversity.

 Above all, a good mentor is willing to take the time to get to know their mentee, to learn new things that are important to the student, and even to be changed by their relationship.